I graduated from Duke University with a BS in mathematics in 1992. After working for two years as an

 disciplines.
 My methodological research focuses mainly on statistical methods for protecting data

-confidentiality, for handling missing data, and for modeling complex
+confidentiality, for handling missing data, for combining information from multiple data sources, and for modeling complex

 data including methods for causal inferences.
 In 2015, The Atlantic